coustibri/fullcalendar-site-static/_docs-v3/sizing/aspectRatio.md

 ## Setter

-You can dynamically set a calendar's aspectRatio after initialization:
+The aspect ratio of a calendar can be set dynamically after initialization like so:

 ```js
 $('#calendar').fullCalendar('option', 'aspectRatio', 1.8);